tyap06/Project-Copy/README.md

 - I am interested in this project because I love to cook and try out new recipes.
 A recipe manager application will be very useful for me to have all recipes stored in one place and easily accessible.

+**User Stories**

+- As a user, I want to be able to add recipes to my recipe collection.
+- As a user, I want to be able to view the titles of the recipes in my collection.
+- As a user, I want to be able to select a recipe and view it in detail.
+- As a user, I want to be able to select a recipe and rate it on a scale of one to five stars.